Here’s a question that still haunts many – “Is cold calling still effective?”

 Mary: Yes, I’m free at 2:00 PM tomorrow.

-You: My pleasure!
-Great!
+You: Great!
 I’ll schedule a meeting with one of the members of the ABC as well.
-You can ask them queries about the technical aspects of the product.
+You can ask them questions about the technical aspects of the product.

-The clear call-to-action and research make this a great template.
-The paper itself provides strong credibility to your expert opinion.
+Clear call-to-action and research make this a great template.
+The paper itself provides strong credibility to your opinion.
 Any relevant statistics, data, or research publication that merits your product is vital in a pitch.

 Imagine this, I take you to my favorite cafe, and we’re perusing the menu.
 As a first-time diner, you’ll want my recommendations and typically order what I say is good.
 Whereas, I’m a regular customer who has had the chance to taste different desserts.
 I realize that there’s a new dessert option on the menu and order it instantly because I’ve never tried it before.